-The outlying islands all have hospitals, clinics, and doctors offices for the treatment of common injuries and illness.
-But you should be prepared for an underwhelming healthcare infrastructure.
+The outlying islands all have hospitals, clinics, and doctors' offices for the treatment of common injuries and illnesses.
+But you should be prepared for underwhelming healthcare infrastructure.
 You’re not going to be walking into the Mayo Clinic on the island of Kauai.

 And many of Hawaii’s locals do not have health insurance.
 The U.S. military even sets up temporary medical offices on the outlying islands to provide locals with free services once per year.
 And the tents are usually mobbed.
 Some of the Hawaiian islands, like Kauai, Molokai, and Lanai, have a small population of people and many do not have health insurance.
 It’s not exactly an alluring place for doctors looking to make a lot of money.

-Make sure the entire family is current on their shots.
+Make sure the entire family is currently on their shots.
 And feed your family a healthy diet rich in fruits and vegetables for the weeks leading up to your trip.
-You can also supplement your diet with vitamins like vitamin C. Remember that most vitamins, like vitamin C, are water soluble.
+You can also supplement your diet with vitamins like vitamin C. Remember that most vitamins, like vitamin C, are water-soluble.
 That means you can’t overdose.
 You just pee out the excess.
-So don’t be shy about loading up on the immune boosting vitamin in the days before your trip.
+So don’t be shy about loading up on the immune-boosting vitamin in the days before your trip.